 ESMF comes with a set of bundled applications in the form of standard command line tools.
-These applications include convenient access to general information about an ESMF installation, and regrid weight file generation.
+These applications include convenient access to general information about an ESMF installation, and regrid weight file generation (sometimes referred to as "offline" regridding).
 This section provides assistance with respect to building and running the bundled applications.
+If you are using a pre-installed ESMF on your system, follow the local instructions provided by the installer or system admin of how to access and run the ESMF applications.
+Often access is as simple as loading a configuration module to have the correct path to the ESMF application binaries added to your PATH environment variable.